AlphaKretin/carby-bot/README.md

 -   `.500`/`.karnak`: A map of the Karnak 500 escape sequence.
 -   `.address`: Various memory addresses for use with GBA emulators.
 -   `.algorithm`: The FFV Algorithms guide.
+-   `.beginner`: A beginner's guide to the Job Classes, written by alcharagia.
 -   `!blue`: A Blue Magic acquisition guide.
 -   `!catch`: Catch suggestions for each boss.
 -   `.chemchart`: A pictue guide for !Mix (this should be `.mixchart` but it conflicts with `!mix`).